DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Prerequsites.md

 Afterwards you will see a success message telling you that the voucher was uploaded and a new device was assigned to your tenant.

 :::info
-The device's serial number is not part of the vouchers due to privacy concerns.
+The serial number of the device is not part of the voucher to protect your privacy.
 :::

 ![KEYNOA](/img/KEYNOA/upload-voucher-3.png)

-3. Finally, go to the devices tab and wait until the Device Status of your device says **waiting**.
+3. Finally, go to the tab "Devices" and wait until the Device Status **waiting** is displayed.

 :::caution
-The processing of new voucher in KEYNOA should not take longer than 5 minutes!
+The processing of a new voucher in KEYNOA should not take longer than 5 minutes!
 :::

 :::info